THE Marketing Event 2018: Session Descriptions

-Maria van Vlodrop will share with how she used visual storytelling to launch MvVO ART and AD ART SHOW, moving rapidly from concept to reality by creating a message that continues to resonate with her targeted audience.
+Maria van Vlodrop will share how she used visual storytelling to launch MvVO ART and AD ART SHOW, moving rapidly from concept to reality by creating a message that continues to resonate with her targeted audience.
 The MvVO ART mandate connects art & commerce, aligning brands & businesses with the powerful voice of art & artists.
 The kind of storytelling is a natural strategy for architects, builders, and designers as they venture into marketing services in a competitive environment.
 The presentation will focus on how to communicate an exciting and engaging original message.

-Maria Von Vlodrop
+Maria van Vlodrop

 Authentic Conversations in the Age of AI

 The rise of voice search, chatbots, virtual assistants, robots and IOT sensors is changing the very nature of conversations between customers and brands.
 These new technologies allow marketers to scale interactions across all phases of a customer lifecycle – from initial purchase to product use and advocacy.
 It’s an exciting time, but also one of uncertainty.
 This session explores the use AI driven technologies to develop scalable, emotional connections with buyers by balancing the tension between machine intelligence and human interaction.
 Attendees will learn how to develop marketing that is MORE human as a result of modern marketing technology.
 We will dispel common myths that hold us back from embracing essential technology and learn how to think about technology as an authenticity tool.

 How Color & Design Trends Tell the Story of our Times… From Frank Lloyd Wright to Today